primaza/primaza/docs/book/src/architecture/application-agent.md

 * A RoleBinding that binds the ServiceAccount to the Role
 * A Secret with the kubeconfig to communicate back with Primaza's Control Plane

-To easily prepare Application Namespaces you can use [primazactl](https://github.com/primaza/primazactl).
+To prepare Application Namespaces you can use [primazactl](https://github.com/primaza/primazactl).

 When a ServiceBinding is created in an Application Namespace, the Application Agent looks for resources mentioned in its specification.